Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Note: Parking by the water in White Rock costs about $3 per hour and is restricted to a maximum of 4 hours, which isn’t convenient when taking a boat trip for up to 5 hours.
 Parking up the hill in town though is free and taxis are available to get there and back.

-As of March 2021, White Rock Sea Tours has an average rating of 5 on Trip Advisor.
+As of March 2022, White Rock Sea Tours has an average rating of 5 Stars on Trip Advisor.

 See the White Rock Sea Tours website for further details.